Petržalka: Road

 Petržalka is connected to the rest of Bratislava by five bridges, of which three are used for local traffic (Nový Most, Starý most and Most Apollo) and two for international traffic (Lafranconi Bridge and Prístavný most).
 Starý most, from the first of January 2009, was closed to all traffic except for public transport, bicycles and pedestrians.

 Petržalka is located near a major international motorway junction, where the D1 and D2 motorways meet.

 There is a road border crossing into Austria along Viedenska cesta near the intersection of the D1 and D2.
 The Austrian crossing is called Berg after the nearby town of the same name.
 There are no more border checks from December 21, 2007 with Slovakia joining the Schengen Area.

 Railway

 Bratislava-Petržalka railway station is located in the western part of the borough and is used primarily for international traffic and, since 1999, for trains to and from Vienna.

 Public transportation

 Buses connect Petržalka with the other boroughs.
 In 1989, construction of a subway began, but it was stopped shortly after the Velvet Revolution broke out.
 Instead, a high-speed tram (light rail) line was planned but its construction was postponed multiple times because it involved a complete reconstruction of Starý most bridge.
 At one point it was scheduled to begin in summer 2013.
 Test runs of trams across the bridge were carried out in February 2016.
 Official tram operation started on 8 July 2016.
+On 27 July 2025, an extension to the tram line was opened to Južné mesto at the southern end of the district.